HomeLatest NewsTelecomFull transition to 5G will not happen in 2018: Report

 “Some mobile operators and vendors have been using the term ‘5G’ to label residential broadband services delivered over fixed, point-to-point wireless networks to users’ homes, typically handed off to Wi-Fi within the home,” he said.

-“Verizon, which was early to trial this technology – based on high-frequency millimeter-wave – has been particularly vocal about promoting this as ‘5G,’ since it allows it to claim it’s providing 5G service earlier than its competitors.
+“Verizon, which was early to trial this technology – based on high-frequency millimeter-wave spectrum – has been particularly vocal about promoting this as ‘5G,’ since it allows it to claim it’s providing 5G service earlier than its competitors.
 Likewise, suppliers of the wireless networking gear for these rollouts are keen to call it 5G.
 However, today’s 4G LTE subscribers will generally think of true 5G not as a fixed, but as a mobile service,” he added.

 Advertisement